Yedingham Priory

 Yedingham Priory was a Benedictine priory in North Yorkshire, England dedicated to the Blessed Virgin Mary.
 It was home to Benedictine nuns from 1163 to 1539.

 The priory, also known as Little Mareis, was co founded by Helewise de Clere and Roger II de Clere.
+There were originally eight or nine nuns, but in time there were twelve with a prioress.